 There are a variety of legal proceedings pending or threatened against the Company that occur in the normal course of the Company's business, the majority of which relate to environmental assessment, protection and remediation matters.
 Some of these proceedings may result in fines, penalties, judgments or costs being assessed against the Company at some future time.
 The Company's operations are subject to extensive local, state and federal regulations, including the U.S. Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) and the Superfund amendments of 1986 (Superfund) as well as comparable regulations applicable to the Company's foreign locations.
 Over the years, the Company has received requests for information related to or has been named by government authorities as a potentially responsible party (PRP) at a number of sites where cleanup costs have been or may be incurred under CERCLA and similar state statutes.
-In addition, damages are being claimed against the Company in general liability actions for alleged personal injury or property damage in the case of some disposal and plant sites.
-The Company believes that it has made adequate provisions for the costs it is likely to incur with respect to these sites and claims.
+In addition, damages are being claimed against the Company in general liability actions for the costs it is likely to incur with respect to these sites and claims.